Rishi Naleendra’s Exciting take on Australian flavours, including possibly the best bread in Singapore.

 Cloudstreet’s Set Lunch has you on cloud nine

 The next appetiser of smoked Japanese tomatoes and burrata also made me swoon.
 These ruby jewels simply exploded with a divine juicy sweetness.
-A small drizzle of olive oil fragrance opened up the dish whilst forming an exquisite pool of heavenly nectar with the juices.
+A small drizzle of olive oil fragrance opened up the flavours whilst forming an exquisite pool of nectar with the juices.

 A mound of burrata swam in that amber pool, getting doused in its luxurious flavours.
-The combination of the cheese’s savoury richness and the tomatoes’ smoky sweetness was simply an euphoric meeting of flavours.
+The combination of savoury richness and the tomatoes’ smoky sweetness was simply a euphoric meeting of flavours.

 Exquisite flavour pairing with good Meat

-The New Zealand venison was tender with good amount of flavour.
-Traces of gameyness were all but absent due to the ingenious mix of Japanese components like wasabi and umeboshi.
+Next on the Cloudstreet agenda was the New Zealand venison, that was tender with a good amount of flavour.
+Traces of gameyness were scant from the ingenious mix of Japanese components like wasabi and umeboshi.

-The combination made for interesting flavours as the foreign elements melded in seamlessly whilst bolstered by a mix of zucchini and the pickled cashew, providing some textural spunk.
+The foreign elements melded in seamlessly, whilst the mix of zucchini and the pickled cashew also provided some textural spunk.
 I loved the personality in this dish.

-It was good cooking, but it didn’t impress me as much as the rest of the courses in terms of innovation.
+Cloudstreet then melded them melded with the sharp sweetness of the red wine jus to create an elegant medley of flavours.
+Good cooking, but it didn’t impress as much as the rest of the courses in terms of innovation.

 Behold the Legendary Cloudstreet Stout and Licorice Bread

-Its texture was beguilingly fluffy and dense, whilst carrying a touch of moistness at the same.
-It was a perfect rye loaf.
-The enchanting aspect of this life-changing little package was in its perfect storm of flavours.
-Dainty sweet notes from that gorgeous molasses glaze were complemented by the bold and deep savoury complexity born of interplay between the licorice and stout.
+Textures were beguilingly fluffy and dense, whilst carrying a touch of moistness.
+Really, this life-changing rye package had the perfect storm of flavours brewing.
+An enchanting dose of dainty sweet notes from that gorgeous molasses glaze, which was bolstered by the bold savoury complexity from the licorice and stout.

-The breadth of its flavour profile was magical, and unlike anything else I’ve had in Singapore; indisputably proof of Chef Rishi’s twisted genius.
+Its breadth of its flavour profile was magical, and unlike anything else I’ve had — Indisputably proof of Chef Rishi’s twisted genius.
 To make it even more alluring, it was served with butter so decadent that I was powerless against my primitive urge to wolf this down.

-Vegemite toast was the curtain raiser and a quirky end to the meal, being so archetypal Aussie — wholesome, straightforward, and filled with beer yeast.
-Well the Aussies love the dark spread, but I know many Singaporeans who don’t; this was enjoyable for me!
+Vegemite toast was the curtain-raiser and a quirky end to the meal, being so archetypal Aussie — wholesome, straightforward, and filled with beer yeast.
+I know many non-Aussies who hate vegemite but it was enjoyable for me!